NocahOrg/NocahOrg.github.io/Micah/MIDOS/Dev/bootloaderTools.md

 # Emulators:

-I use several hardware / emulators to ensure my OS is capable to run on a generic 32 bit x86 system.
+I use several hardware / emulators to ensure my OS is capable of running on a generic 32 bit x86 system.

 - [This site](https://copy.sh/v86/) is an emulator on the browser for a 32 bit x86 system.
 Debugging the CPU state with this emulator is not possible (at least to my knowledge), but it does give an option to get a memory dump of the entire memory dump.
 Getting an entire memory dump is extremely useful so I use this sight quite often.